krlun/QRef/README.md

 # QRef
-`QRef` is a plugin for the crystallographic software suite `Phenix` enabling what in the literature commonly is referred to as "quantum refinement" (QR) in both real and reciprocal space, utilising the free software Orca as the quantum chemistry engine.
+`QRef` is a plugin for the crystallographic software suite `Phenix` enabling what in the literature commonly is referred to as "quantum refinement" (QR) in both real and reciprocal space, utilising the (for academic users) free software Orca as the quantum chemistry engine.
 This first version of `QRef` using `Phenix` was implemented under the paradigm "correctness and completeness first, performance and adherence to coding standards later".

 ## Theory
 Refinement of macromolecules in both real and and reciprocal space relies on previous knowledge (i.e. a Bayesian prior) for the structure.
 This is usually encoded as a (pseudo-energy) penalty term, $E_{restraints}(\mathbf{R})$, giving rise to a target function for the refinement with the general appearance